Jelani Maraj, Brother Of Nicky Minaj, Convicted of Sexually Assaulting A Child Under 13-Years-Old

-On November 9, 38-year-old Jelani Maraj, brother of rapper Nicki Minaj, was found guilty of multiple crimes related to the sexual assault of a child under 13-years-old.
-A Nassau County jury handed down guilty verdicts on the charges of endangering the welfare of a child and predatory sexual assault on a child younger than 13 on Thursday, after a more than month-long trial.
-When he is sentenced next month, PEOPLE reports that could be spending 25 years to life behind bars.
+On November 9, 38-year-old Jelani Maraj, brother of rapper Nicki Minaj, was found guilty of multiple crimes related to the sexual assault of a child under 13 years old.
+A Nassau County jury handed down guilty verdicts on the charges of endangering the welfare of a child and predatory sexual assault on a child younger than 13 on Thursday, after more-than-a-month-long trial.
+When he is sentenced next month, PEOPLE reports that he could be spending 25 years to life behind bars.

 Over the course of his lengthy trial, Jelani Maraj denied the allegations against him, and his legal defense team claimed that the claims against him were nothing more than a hoax concocted to extort money from his famous (and famously wealthy) sister, Nicki Minaj.
 According to Maraj’s defense lawyers, the family of the young victim in the case were seeking $25 million in “hush money.”

-According to the case presented by Nassau County prosecutors, Jelani Maraj began sexually abusing his child victim when she was just 11-years-old.
+According to the case presented by Nassau County prosecutors, Jelani Maraj began sexually abusing his child victim when she was just 11 years old.
 Between April and November of 2015, the prosecution claimed that Maraj raped the young girl repeatedly while her mother was at work.
-The victim, now 14-years-old, testified under oath that during the period of her abuse, Maraj referred to her as “his puppet” and told her that she had “no say” regarding what he did to her.
+The victim, now 14 years old, testified under oath that during the period of her abuse, Maraj referred to her as “his puppet” and told her that she had “no say” regarding what he did to her.
 The young sexual assault survivor added that Nicki Minaj’s brother went so far as to physically assault her if she attempted to refuse his sexual attacks and warned her that his sexual abuse was to be kept a secret.

-In a statement, Nassau County District Attorney Madeline Singas called Jelani Maraj’s sex crimes against a child under 13-years-old “heinous acts,” adding that his conviction was a matter of justice.
+In a statement, Nassau County District Attorney Madeline Singas called Jelani Maraj’s sex crimes against a child under 13 years old “heinous acts,” adding that his conviction was a matter of justice.
 She went on to thank the jury in the case for reaching a guilty verdict.

 “Justice demanded that this defendant be held accountable for these heinous acts and we are thankful to the jury for their careful deliberation.
 We hope that today’s verdict will help the family in the healing process and that it will close this terrible chapter in their lives.”